Tag Archives: William Powell

 Numerous cinematic shots include the Empire State Building, Central Park, the Brooklyn Bridge, the lights of Times Square, Rockefeller Center, and the United Nations Building.

 As a lover of New York City, it struck me as both fantastic and melancholy to think about how many people have come and gone throughout the iconic city, yet here it remains and always will.
-A slice of 1950’s Manhattan- another time entirely- was wonderful.
+A slice of 1950’s Manhattan- another time entirely- was terrific.

 Sure, the women are manipulative (specifically Schatze), but they yearn for true love and are kind women.
 Their escapades are humorous.
 Pola- frightened of being seen by a man wearing her glasses- and blind as a bat without them- constantly bumps into walls and navigates rooms by feeling her way around.